hermit-os/rftrace/README.md

 The backend implicitly assumes a System-V ABI.
 This affects what registers need to be saved and restored on each function entry and exit, and how funciton-exit-hooking is done.
 If you use a different convention, check if `mcount()` and `mcount_return_trampoline()` handle the correct registers.

 For the logging of callsites and function exits, frame pointers are needed, so make sure your compiler does not omit them as an optimization.

+For tracing kernel+application in one trace, a single-address-space OS like HermitCore is needed.
+Not all functions can currently be hooked.
+Naked functions are somewhat broken.
+Hooking interrupts is broken aswell and will lead to intermittent crashes.
+Unfortunately, the Rust compiler does have no mechanism to opt-out of `mcount` instrumentation for specific functions, so you have to take care to only enable rftrace in allowed contexts.
+Currently only runs cleanly if exactly one cpu core is available.

 There are no other dependencies required for recording a trace.
 The output format is the same as the one used by [uftrace](https://github.com/namhyung/uftrace/), so you will need it to view and convert it.
 There are (currently out-of-date) scripts which can merge traces from multiple different sources in `/tools`, these need `python3`.